In Honduras slum, acid test for new leader's drug gang battle

 TEGUCIGALPA A sprawling, well-kept cemetery buttresses the entrance to Nueva Capital, a sketchy Honduran slum with panoramic views over Tegucigalpa, the capital city of this violent country with the world's highest murder rate.

-A colourful smattering of fresh-cut flowers hints at a steady stream of visitors to the bulging burial ground in one of the city's most feared neighbourhoods, where kids sniff paint thinner and murder is rife.
+A colorful smattering of fresh-cut flowers hints at a steady stream of visitors to the bulging burial ground in one of the city's most feared neighborhoods, where kids sniff paint thinner and murder is rife.

 Like many of the drug-scarred shanties that creep up the hills surrounding Tegucigalpa, Nueva Capital is a testing ground for the militarized gang-fighting policies of Juan Hernandez, Honduras' president-elect.